 A History of Underwear

 By Tim Lambert Early Underwear The ancient Egyptians sometimes wore loincloths.
 The Romans also wore underwear.
-Both Roman men and women wore a loincloth or shorts called subligaculum.
+Both Roman men and women wore a loincloth or shorts called a subligaculum.
 Women also wore a band of cloth or leather around their chest called a strophium.
-During the Middle Ages men wore linen shorts called braies but women… Continue reading A History of Underwear
+During the Middle Ages, men wore linen shorts called braies, but… Continue reading A History of Underwear

 A History of Vegetables